HyperLife:

 his latest bestseller, The Dark Half, while the other half of me rehearses

-what I could say to him by way of introduction:
+what I could say to him by way of introduction: "Has anyone ever told you you look like

-Stephen King?
+Stephen King?"
 That approach leaves me an out if I'm wrong: I was just

 making an observation.